libretro/beetle-psx-libretro/README.md

     foo (Disc 2).cue
     foo (Disc 3).cue

-Save as foo.m3u and use this file in place of each disk's individual cue sheet.
+Save as <tt>foo.m3u</tt> and use this file in place of each disc's individual cue sheet.

-Some games also need sub-channel data files (.sbi) in order to work properly.
-For example, in the PAL version of Ape Escape, input will not work if sub-channel data is missing.
+Some games also need sub-channel data patch files (.sbi) in order to work properly.
+For example, in the PAL version of Ape Escape, input will not work if the associated .sbi file is missing.

-## Condensing Games
+## Compressed content

-Alternatively to using cue sheets with .bin/.iso files, you can convert your games to .pbp (Playstation Portable update file) to reduce file sizes and neaten up your game folder.
-If converting a multiple-disk game, all disks should be added to the same .pbp file, rather than making a .m3u file for them.
+Alternatively to using cue sheets with .bin/.iso files, you can convert your games to .pbp (Playstation Portable update file) or .chd (MAME Compressed Hunks of Data) to reduce file sizes and neaten up your game folder.

+### PBP
+If converting a multiple-disc game, all discs should be added to the same .pbp file, rather than making a .m3u file for them.

-Most conversion tools will want a single .bin/.iso file for each disk.
-If your game uses multiple .bin files (tracks) per disk, you will have to mount the cue sheet to a virtual drive and re-burn the images onto a single track before conversion.
+Most conversion tools will want a single .bin/.iso file for each disc.
+If your game uses multiple .bin files (tracks) per disc, you will have to mount the cue sheet to a virtual drive and re-burn the images onto a single track before conversion.

 Note that RetroArch does not currently have .pbp database due to variability in users' conversion methods.
-All .pbp games will have to be added to playlists manually.
+All .pbp content will have to be added to playlists manually.

+### CHD
+To convert content to CHD format, use the <tt>chdman</tt> tool found inside the latest MAME distribution and point it to a .cue file, like so:

+    chdman createcd --input foo.cue --output foo.chd

+Note that the tool currrently does not integrate .sbi files into the .chd, so these must be placed alongside the resulting .chd file in order to properly play games with LibCrypt protection.

+For multi-disc content, make an .m3u file that lists all the .chd files instead of .cue files.
+Like the PBP files, content must be added to playlists manually.

 ## Suggested Firmware/BIOS

-Ryphecha and the Mednafen team developed the PSX module around a particular hardware revision which used a particular BIOS version.
+Ryphecha and the Mednafen team developed the PSX module based on a hardware revision which used a particular BIOS version.
 Using a BIOS version not listed below might result unforeseen bugs and is therefore discouraged:

 <table border>